JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 - **Route Propagation**: Each TGW propagates routes from attached VPCs to peered TGWs
 - **Transitive Reachability**: All 9 VPCs can communicate without direct peering
 - **Failure Isolation**: Regional TGW failures affect only local VPCs, not global mesh

+**Pattern Name:** We call this three-region TGW K₃ topology the **"Full Mesh Trio" pattern**—a composable unit that can be instantiated to create automated cross-region mesh connectivity (detailed in Section 5.6).

 **Routing Table Structure:**